Email Process Overview

 Engage is designed to pick up the first line of your email text to use as a preheader, and it ignores any graphics that you may have placed above the text.
 If you are not seeing the intended preheader in your test email on any device, you can add HTML code to create a dedicated preheader:

-- In the Visual Editor, add an HTML Element to the very top of the email, and then paste the following source code into the Element:
+- In the Visual Editor, add an HTML Element to the very top of the email.

 <div style="display: none; max-height: 0px; overflow: hidden;">